Natural childbirth: Criticism

-Some studies argue that the push towards 'natural childbirth' in Western countries is exaggerated, and can harm women.
-Some women also express shame when not able to have a “natural birth,” feeling that their bodies may be defective or lessen the experiences of individuals using assisted reproductive technologies, or who are adoptive parents and parents who use surrogates.
+Some argue that the push towards natural childbirth in Western countries has transformed from a way of empowering women into a way of shaming and bullying women who need medical interventions.
+Some women express shame when not able to have a "natural birth," feeling that their bodies may be defective or lessen the experiences of individuals using assisted reproductive technologies, or who are adoptive parents and parents who use surrogates.